VictorFouquet/Price-Forecaster/README.md

 For better result readability, when the training and testing of the model are done, the main script will display a graph with both predicted and actual closing prices versus time.

+The cost versus time evolution will also be displayed to render the training step.

 ## Running the project

 ### Setup